Are we in a new era of post-truth where facts and truth are no longer a universally accepted norm?

 Scholarships are available for photographers from countries without access to credit cards or where there the submission fee would be prohibitive.
 To apply, send an email to firstname.lastname@example.org with an explanation of your need.
 Requests for scholarships must be received one week prior to submission deadline.

 All entrants and winners retain copyright of their work.
-By submission for jurying, photographers whose images are chosen grant SDN a royalty-free license to use their images for the purpose of subsequent display on the SDN site, in SDN promotional materials, and in ZEKE magazine.
+By submission for jurying, photographers grant SDN a royalty-free license to use their images for the purpose of subsequent display on the SDN site, in SDN promotional materials, and in ZEKE magazine.
 Entries grant SDN the right to use their name for promotion in any medium including radio, newspapers, publications, television, videotape, and/or distribution over the internet.
 Samples of the winning work will be released to the press for promotional purposes.
 Photographers grant use of their images as stated without further contact or compensation from SDN other than the prizes listed above.
 Photographer’s credit will be provided with all use.

 Entrant acknowledges that SDN may not be held liable for any loss, damages, or injury associated with this contest.
 Entrant agrees to indemnify SDN for all costs, damages and attorney fees resulting from any third party claims, including copyright infringement, arising from entrant’s participation.
+Entrant must have rights to publish images.

 SDN reserves the right, at its sole discretion, to disqualify any entrant that fails to comply with contest and website rules and guidelines.